 Themes Gaps and Challenges Opportunities Improving collaboration and unifying approaches Lack of collaboration and alignment of priorities across the health system including researchers, clinicians and people with lived experience.
 Establish national clinical trials (or multiple networks) to assist with the national coordination of biological and clinical data across trials.
 Coordinate shared ethical and governance structures to facilitate a clinical trial network and also reduce the burden on individual groups or studies.
 Adjust funding structures and Limited funding to treatment research.
 Adjust assessment criteria for funding to allow for additional treatment research to occur including: assessment approaches increasing openness of assessment panels to studies which rely on clinical judgment and participant feedback reward innovative research appointing quarantined funding for research to encourage the development of clinician researchers Allocate philanthropic research funding through competitive processes.
-Promote inclusion of ived experience research and a need for people with lived experience to be involved in Collaborate with people with lived experience at every stage of the research. lived experience perspectives Ensure payment is provided for lived experience input into research collaborations.
+Promote inclusion of There is an underuse of patient reported experience measures in treatment Collaborate with people with lived experience at every stage of the research. lived experience perspectives research and a need for people with lived experience to be involved in defining these measures.
+Ensure payment is provided for lived experience input into research collaborations.
+Lack of research to support personalised approaches to care.
 Ensure the use of patient reported outcome measures and patient reported experience measures in research designs.
 Embed guidelines and measures in research designs that promote treatment acceptability and lived experience involvement.
 Develop patient-preference studies.